gmc-code/PC-microbit-micropython/docs/challenges/words.rst

     def get_char():
         current = middle_index
         display.show(chars[........])
-        # the while loops runs until button-A is pressed
+        # the while loops runs until A-button is pressed
         while button_a.was_pressed() is False:
             # pressing B doesn't add a character but returns back to get_string
             if button_b.is_pressed():